 2. Figure out what your primary and secondary markets are

 Are you leading managing tangible goods like food, materials, electronics, equipment, or liquids?
 Your ability and capacity for material handling, production, packaging, inventory, transportation, warehousing and security will determine your markets for new businesses.

 It’s critical to define your core and secondary market focuses and reevaluate the market opportunity each year; markets change over time, and so do the demographics who want your logistics services.
 You’ll be able to better adapt your marketing budget and goals and, as a result, boost your ROI by reevaluating your primary and secondary markets.

-3. Determine Who Your Competitors are
+3. Determine who your competitors are

 Who are your tier-one and tier-two rivals?
 Do you have any companies that you regard to be best practice examples?
 What distinguishes you from your competitors?
 What can you do to make it better or different?
 Do your competitors, for example, employ their own shipping department or a commercial carrier, and what are the advantages and disadvantages of each?

-Every business, regardless of how specialized or unique its services or markets are, faces competition.
+Every business, regardless of how specialised or unique its services or markets are, faces competition.
 Contextual rivalry arises even if your company is unable to identify direct competitors.
 Taking the time to thoroughly study any competitors that may be lurking on the outskirts of your logistics company’s vision and focus will help your logistics firm refine its vision and focus.